 One thing to remember is that you can’t apply Android device platform policies to Android for Work devices.
 You should rather use Android for Work device platform policies for A4W.
 Another useful option while deploying device restriction policies in Intune is EXCLUDE option.

-This is very useful when you want to exclude some of the devices or users from this particular security policies.
+This is very useful when you want to exclude some of the devices or users from these particular security policies.
 Learn How to Create Deploy Security Policies for Android Devices using Endpoint Manager Intune?

 User Experience of Security Policy for Android devices

 The user experience of Android for Work devices can vary depending upon the manufacturers of the devices.
-As I mentioned in the previous post here, Samsung and Nexus are the best-experienced devices which I tested till now.
+As I mentioned in the previous post here, Samsung and Nexus are the best-experienced devices that I tested till now.

 But I would admit the user experience of Android for Work is far better than Android devices!
 As Android devices have different variants, it’s better to make sure all the Security Policy for Android devices experience is nice for all the manufacturers.
 Learn How to Create Deploy Security Policies for Android Devices using Endpoint Manager Intune?